mzdev-0/obsidian-rag-project/docs/product-requirements.md

-# Second Brain RAG Micro-Agent - Product Requirements Document v2
+# Second Brain RAG Sub-Agent - Product Requirements Document v2

 ## 1. Project Overview

 ### Vision
-To build a highly specialized RAG "micro-agent" that provides a parent Language Model with the precise context it needs to reason about a user's personal knowledge base.
+To build a highly specialized RAG "sub-agent" that provides a parent Language Model with the precise context it needs to reason about a user's personal knowledge base.
 The agent's primary function is to intelligently retrieve and package notes, sections, and metadata, serving as a trusted "context provider" rather than a standalone chat application.

 ### Problem Statement
 Parent LLMs lack direct, structured access to a user's personal notes.
 Existing solutions either fail to provide context or dump large, irrelevant text blobs, which contaminates the context window and leads to poor responses.
 A specialized tool is needed to bridge this gap.
-This micro-agent will solve:
+This sub-agent will solve:
 - **No contextual retrieval**: Chatbots get content snippets without knowing the source note, its structure, or its relationships.
 - **Poor filtering**: Natural language queries like "notes from last week" are not translated into precise metadata filters.
 - **Context redundancy**: Retrieving both a child section and its parent (e.g., an H4 and the containing H2) wastes tokens and adds noise.
 - **Loss of structure**: Notes are treated as semantic blobs, losing the rich context of headings, wikilinks, and file structure.

 ### Solution Approach
-A micro-agent built on a multi-stage, planner-led retrieval architecture.
-The agent intelligently deconstructs a user's query, performs a precise hybrid search, eliminates redundant information, and strategically packages the context for the parent LLM, providing either high-level metadata or selective content as needed.
+A sub-agent built on a multi-stage, planner-led retrieval architecture.
+The sub-agent intelligently deconstructs a user's query, performs a precise hybrid search, eliminates redundant information, and strategically packages the context for the parent LLM, providing either high-level metadata or selective content as needed.

 ## 2. Core Architecture: The Query Planner Model

 The core of this system is an LLM-powered **Query Planner**.
-It acts as the "brain" of the micro-agent, translating ambiguous natural language into a precise, machine-executable plan.
+It acts as the "brain" of the sub-agent, translating ambiguous natural language into a precise, machine-executable plan.

 ```mermaid
 graph TD